-Furthermore, the standardised coefficient Beta was 0.858 and highly significant with p=0.00 (Table 9), implying that a unit of efforts invested in PM&E practices would result into 0.858 change in terms of climate change adaptation among coffee farmer households.
+Furthermore, the standardised coefficient Beta was 0.858 and highly significant with p=0.00 (Table 9), implying that a unit of efforts invested in PM&E practices would result in a 0.858 change in terms of climate change adaptation among coffee farmer households.
 Results also showed that the coefficient of regression was highly significant (p= .00) for PM&E practices and therefore, the null hypothesis is rejected.
 PM&E practices are therefore, significant predictors of climate change adaptation among coffee farmer households as they provide crucial information to understand the effectiveness of adaptation strategies, identifying areas for improvement and allowing for adjustments to be made [24, 103, 102].

 Table 9.
 Coefficients results